 Climbing up to the Mount Nemrut in the early morning is not easy.
 It’s freezing cold up there.
 However, the atmosphere is truly amazing, so it’s definitely worth the effort.
 While the sun rises over the horizon and shines over the statues of Ancient Gods, you forget about everything else.

 Strangely enough, the existence of this awesome statues was forgotten for long years.
 They were rediscovered and became one of the top tourist attractions in Turkey today.
-It shares the same destiny with the Basilica Cistern in Istanbul which was also lost for many years.

 Ephesus is the best-preserved ancient city in the Eastern Mediterranean region.
 The city dates back to Ancient Greece and it became the capital of Roman provinces in Asia Minor later.
 You might feel like travelling in time while you are walking through the Curetes Street.

 Among the things to do in Ephesus, the most famous temple of the ancient age, Temple of Artemis, comes first.
 In addition to this, there is the Library of Celsus, the best preserved Roman structure in Ephesus.
 You can also see temples, fountains and baths dedicated to Roman emperors in Ephesus.